 Though reluctant to discuss his sex life with his doctor, Jack made an appointment and described his symptoms.
 To his relief, the doctor was able to rule out a hemorrhage and other life-threatening conditions.
 He diagnosed Jack's pain as benign sexual headache, a lesser-known type of headache triggered by orgasm.

-These headaches are rare and are most common in men and can appear in their 20's, then again in their mid-30's.
+These headaches are rare and are most common in men.
+They can appear in the 20's and then again in the mid-30's.
 If you have these types of headaches, it is important to see your doctor to make sure you do not have a more serious condition.
 If you are prone to headaches, especially migraines, here is some information that may be helpful.

 What exactly is a benign sexual headache (also known as benign coital headache, orgasmic headache, or orgasmic cephalgia)?
 It is a sudden, intense pain near or at the moment of orgasm.
 The pain remains intense for 5-15 minutes, though some people report pain lasting as long as several hours or up to 2 days.
 Pain can occur with intercourse or masturbation, and may happen infrequently, or every time a person approaches orgasm.